JonatanLindh/kandidat/text/rapport/rapport.typ

 _*Optimization*_

 The aim is to construct a real-time application, and thus, optimization techniques are increasingly important.
 Inefficient algorithms and resource management will eventually lead to performance bottlenecks.
-To address this, proven techniques and smart solutions were planned to be explored throughout all parts of the project to improve overall efficiency.
+To address this, proven techniques and smart solutions were planned to be explored throughout all parts of the project.

 === Features <features>
 After specifying the main objectives and implementation considerations, the project's features were identified and prioritized using the MoSCoW analysis method @moscowprio:2018 (see #ref(<MosCow>)).
 This was done in order to better understand which features to prioritize and which to save for later.